-After a review of the pertinent records, it is my professional opinion that it is more likely than not that Mr. Vittitow’s unspecified anxiety disorder is secondary to his service-connected tinnitus and headaches.
+After a review of the pertinent records, it is my professional opinion that it is more likely than not that Mr. V’s unspecified anxiety disorder is secondary to his service-connected tinnitus and headaches.
 He had no mental health concerns prior to military service.
 The symptoms are consistent with a 50% rating of social and occupational impairment due to difficulty adapting to stressful circumstances, panic attacks less than once a week, disturbances of motivation and mood, difficulty with work and social relationships, depressed mood, anxiety, and mild chronic sleep disturbance.

 ***End of Opinion***